KintsuKayaba/Air-Quality-AI-Forecast/README.md

    - "What will the air quality be like in Europe?"
    - "Analyze African Region."

+   The chat interface will provide dynamic AI-generated responses, making the interaction more conversational.

 3. **View Results**: The tool will generate:

    - Forecast charts saved in the `results/` folder.